rust-lang/book/src/ch04-01-what-is-ownership.md

 >
 > Keeping track of what parts of code are using what data on the heap,
 > minimizing the amount of duplicate data on the heap, and cleaning up unused
-> data on the heap so that we don’t run out of space are all problems that
+> data on the heap so that we don’t run out of space—these are all problems
-> ownership addresses.
-Once you understand ownership, you won’t need to think
+> that ownership addresses.
+Once you understand ownership, you won’t need to
-> about the stack and the heap very often, but knowing that managing heap data
+> think about the stack and the heap very often, but knowing that managing heap
-> is why ownership exists can help explain why it works the way it does.
+> data is why ownership exists can help explain why it works the way it does.

 <!-- PROD: END BOX -->